-Stakeholder feedback round was initiated on 31st July 2022 for SKDRDP.
-The official closing email was sent on 7th September 2022.
+Stakeholder feedback round was initiated on 31st July 2022 for SKDRDP and 21st August 2022 for ESAF.
+The official closing email was sent on 7th September 2022 and 27th September 2022.
 There were no negative comments which would need change in design of the project.
 Detailed SCR has been submitted.